-Researcher can obtain device fabrication at a subsidized cost (generally 20% of market cost) by applying through a Resource Competition.
+- Researchers can obtain device fabrication at a discounted cost by applying through a Resource Competition.
 Applications will be reviewed by a Peer Review Committee.

 - Fabrication area can be purchased at the Canadian Academic Price.
-This option allows the researcher to bypass the resource application process.
+This option allows the researcher to bypass the peer review process.

 - I indicates that the chip is intended for Implementation (fabrication),

 - TT is a two-letter code representing the process technology,